suzaku-io/diode/doc/advanced/Pot.md

 The `Pot.retry` function sets the `Pot` into `Pending` (or `PendingStale`) state and updates `retryPolicy`.
 Common retry policies `Immediate` and `Backoff` are available in the `Retry` object, but feel free to roll your own.

-### Waiting Time
+### Pending Time

-The pending states of `Pot` store a time value when created.
+The pending states of `Pot` store a time stamp when created.
 You can access this through `startTime`, or you can directly get the duration of the operation with `duration(currentTime)`.
 This is useful in an user interface, where you'll want to show an indicator if the operation is taking too long.
 If an operation fails and you retry it, the `startTime` will remain the same, giving you the total duration of the retried operations.